 Generally, the original trustee appointed in the deed of trust won't handle a foreclosure if you fall delinquent in payments.
 So, the loan servicer will appoint a new trustee (a "substitute trustee") to manage the foreclosure process.

-If you get a copy of a document appointing a substitute trustee, a foreclosure could be about to begin.
+In most cases, a notice of substitution of trustee gets filed in the land records shortly before a foreclosure starts.
+So, if you get a copy of a document appointing a substitute trustee, a foreclosure could be about to begin.

 Trustees are supposed to act as impartial administrators in nonjudicial foreclosures.
 The trustee isn't supposed to advocate for either side and generally must use diligence and fairness when conducting the foreclosure.

 Lenders have the legal right to foreclose if you don't make your payments, but they must follow the law when it comes to foreclosure procedures.
 You are well within your legal rights to make sure the trustee has the proper authority to conduct the foreclosure.
+Check your state's statutes to determine if your state has a law restricting who may act as a foreclosure trustee.
+(For more information on how to locate your state's laws, see our Laws and Legal Research page.)
+You can also get this information by talking to a local foreclosure lawyer.

 If you're a homeowner facing foreclosure from an improper trustee, you might be able to bring your foreclosure to a halt, if only temporarily, by challenging the trustee's authority to foreclose.
 Ultimately, the lender could restart the foreclosure after hiring a proper trustee to foreclose, so raising this issue won't stop the foreclosure forever.
+But it might give you some extra time to stay home.